-- The consumer is often confronted with poor customer service due to broken processes, inefficient processes and manual processes- that is the customer is often confronted (challenged) with the silos of the organisation. - 2.
-The same consumer is becoming more and more demanding with respect to delivery time and also demanding higher quality of the products or services. - 3.
-The product or service is becoming more and more personalized supported by increased customer services. - 4.
-Inadequate investment in ongoing training for involved personnel and deficient executive involvement.
+- The consumer is often confronted with poor customer service due to broken processes, inefficient processes and manual processes- that is the customer is often confronted (challenged) with the silos of the organisation. - The same consumer is becoming more and more demanding with respect to delivery time and also demanding higher quality of the products or services.

-- 5. Breakdown in gap analysis due to deficient project management. - 6.
-Inefficient corporate policy protecting the integrity of data in BPMS.
+- 3. The product or service is becoming more and more personalized supported by increased customer services. - 4.
+Inadequate investment in ongoing training for involved personnel and deficient executive involvement. - 5.
+Breakdown in gap analysis due to deficient project management. - 6.
+Inefficient corporate policy protecting the integrity of data in BPMS. - Space to write important points for revision -

-Q.2.3 2017 - May [1] {C} (a) Descriptive Write a ny two principles of Rusiness Process Manageme ent (2 marks)
+Q.2.3 2017 - May [1] {C} (a) Descriptive Write a ent.
+(2 marks)